 It is also widely found alongside the Murray River and on Flinders Island.

-The figwort species is generally known with the following common names:
+The figwort species is generally known by the following common names:

 - Creeping myoporum